terminusdb-labs/terminusdb-heroku/README.md

-This sets up a TerminusDB on Heroku to make it easy to play with the database, do online turorials, etc, it is not intended to be a production set up, especially because Heroku dynos come with ephemeral disks, so any data entered will be lost of the dyno is restarted.
+This sets up a TerminusDB on Heroku to make it easy to play with the database, do online turorials, etc, it is not intended to be a production set up, especially because Heroku dynos come with ephemeral disks, so any data entered will be lost when the dyno is restarted.

 # Documentation